Reading time 12 minutes

 In reality, we repeatedly use only a small selection of items in our daily routine.
 Who needs five bridles when they always use the same preferred one that suits both horse and rider best?
 Even possessing 20 saddle pads is excessive, especially since we consistently rely on the same two— one beneath the saddle and the other in the wash.

-Take the opportunity to thoroughly clean and declutter the entire cabinet or tack room.
+Take the opportunity to thoroughly clean and declutter the entire cupboard or tack room.
 You will be surprised by the accumulation of (useless) items over the years.
 Sort through the contents and identify what is truly essential for daily use.
-Those items can be returned to the cupboard, while emergency replacements for unexpected breakage should be thoroughly washed and cleaned (as mentioned above) and stored neatly in a box.
+Those items can be returned to the cupboard.
+What is my emergency replacement if something breaks?
+Wash or clean such items thoroughly (as mentioned above) and store neatly in a suitable box.

 © Adobe Stock/lichtreflexe